Rebooted startup program WeWork Labs celebrates its one-year anniversary

 To celebrate the one-year anniversary, WeWork Labs held a pitch competition at the company’s New York City headquarters last week, with $250,000 in funding distributed among the winners.
 The $150,000 grand prize went to Lilu, a startup making a compression bra that helps mothers pump milk.
 (It’s another Startup Battlefield alum.)

 CEO and co-founder Adriana Vazquez told me that Lilu has been working out of the WeWork Labs in Dumbo since August.
-Vazquez has participated in other accelerator programs and worked out of other coworking spaces, and she said Labs is different from either — it allows you to “get the community of an accelerator without the prescribed schedule,” and it offers a very different feeling from a coworking space.
+Vazquez has participated in other accelerator programs and worked out of other coworking spaces, and she said Labs is something else — it allows you to “get the community of an accelerator without the prescribed schedule,” and it offers a very different feeling from a coworking space.

-“There is that understanding and respect everyone’s really busy and has fires to put out,” she said.
+“There is that understanding and respect that everyone’s really busy and has fires to put out,” she said.
 “We had a brief stay at another coworking space with creatives and small businesses, and there wasn’t that camaraderie, where you see someone that’s working on a weekend and you know you’re not here because they want to hang out on a Friday.
 It’s almost an unspoken understanding: Yeah, I know what you’re going through.”

 As for what Adler has planned for Labs’ second year, he said he wants to do more work connecting startups with larger corporations: “WeWork has really become the only natural nexus in the world where you can have a three-month-old startup entrepreneur bumping shoulders with a senior vice president of Microsoft going to get coffee from the same machine and engaging in a conversation about the future.”